sannijesufemi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 find . -mindepth 1 -type d | wc -l - This will count the number of directories within  a current directory and exclude the current directory from the count

 sort | uniq -u - THis displays list of word that only appear ones

+grep 'root' /etc/passwd - This search through the content of the passwd file and display lines where ther word 'root' appears